Trains to Val Thorens & French Alps

 |Bourg St Maurice||06.16||18.50|

 |Station||Day train (Saturday)||Night train (Saturday) *|

-Prices are from £149 return in Standard Class, and from £229 in Standard Premier (which offers more spacious and comfortable seating, and included meals).
-These basic prices are the same as in 2013/14.
+Adult prices are from £149 return in Standard Class, and from £229 in Standard Premier (which offers more spacious and comfortable seating, with two light meals & drinks included).

 Trains to Val Thorens & the French Alps: Transfer from Moutiers